malaysia-ai/infra/airflow/README.md

 #### - Using custom image

-Before installing the Helm Chart, provide the Docker image you made and uploaded to the registry [airflow.yaml](https://github.com/malaysia-ai/infra/blob/main/airflow/airflow.yaml#L68).
+Before installing the Helm Chart, provide the Docker image you made and uploaded to the registry into [airflow.yaml](https://github.com/malaysia-ai/infra/blob/main/airflow/airflow.yaml#L68).
 This image will run your Airflow setup.

 ```yaml